Residence rights of EEA nationals in Ireland

-If you are a national of the European Union (EU), of one of the other EEA countries (Iceland, Liechtenstein, Norway) or of Switzerland, you have the right to stay in Ireland, and your family members have the right to stay here also.
+If you are a national of the European Economic Area (EEA) or of Switzerland, you have the right to stay in Ireland, and your family members have the right to stay here also.
 There are some limits to this right, however.

 You can stay in Ireland for up to 3 months without restriction.
 If you plan to stay more than 3 months, you must either: